 How to maximise your long weekends

-You could get two more long weekends if you take leave on the Friday after Vesak Day which falls on May 7, and on the Friday before Deepavali which is on Nov 14 (Check the table below as well).
+You could get two more long weekends if you take leave on the Friday after Vesak Day which falls on May 7, and on the Friday before Deepavali which is on Nov 14.

-The list of public holidays for 2020 is available on the MOM’s website.
+The list of public holidays for 2020 is available on the Ministry of Manpower’s website.

 Changes to the Employment Act: How they affect your leave

-The MOM said in the statement that with the amendments to the Employment Act, which will take effect from April 1, employees who are required to work on a public holiday are entitled to an extra day’s salary at the basic rate of pay.
+With the amendments to the Employment Act, which took effect from April 1, employees who are required to work on a public holiday are entitled to an extra day’s salary at the basic rate of pay.

 Alternatively, the employer and employee may mutually agree to substitute a public holiday for another working day.